mk12/sicp/notes/lecture.md

 - Before, all we needed to know about `cons` was that for all values of `x` and `y`, `(= x (car (cons x y)))` and `(= y (cdr (cons x y)))`.
 This says nothing about identity.
 - These no longer tell the whole story, now that we have mutators.
 - This raises a question: if you change the `car` of a pair, do all pairs that look the same also change?
-- Cons pairs now have an identity.
+- Pairs now have an identity.
 - When we have multiple names for the same object, they are called _aliases_.
 Changing one changes them all.
 Sometimes sharing is what we want.

 ::: highlight